Machine Relations

 A simple 30-day plan

-If you want to improve Perplexity citation readiness without turning this into theater, do this.
+If you want to improve Perplexity citation readiness without turning this into theater, follow this weekly plan.

 Week 1: Pick one query